sharzy720/Library_android_app/README.md

 ---

-#### To add a book to the library:
+#### To add a book to your collection:

-Press the 'Add Book' button.
-Entering the books isbn and pressing search will search the OpenLibrary api for details about the given book.
-To add the book to the library simple press the 'Add to library' button.
+Press the + button in your collection to bring up the search page.
+Enter a book's isbn and press search to search the api for a book with that isbn.
+When found the cover, title, and author will be displayed on the page.
+If the shown data matches the book you want to add to your collection press add to library.
+More help can be found by pressing the ? button to bring up a help menu.

-#### Search book collection:
+#### Search your book collection:

-Once you are on the collection page searching is easy.
-Simple enter the title, author, or isbn you want to search for.
-Then select the respective switch followed by the search button.
-If you want to return to viewing all the books in the collection simply press the 'View all' button.
+To search your book collection navigate to the collection page and in the search bar at the top enter either a books title, author, or isbn.
+Then select the relevant switch for your search and press search.
+If you want to go back to viewing all the books in your collection press view all.

 ## Credits: